 It used to be every two years.
-It was changed recently (in 2018) to every 5 years: employees forced into visiting the bl$%£y French Médecin de Travail.
+It was changed in 2018 to every 5 years: employees forced into visiting the bl$%£y French Médecin de Travail.

 After moving and settling in, there are certain quirks of French life that you don’t really cross until you start working in France.
 That’s when you really get immersed in French culture.
 It was my 2nd day on the job when Human Resources handed me a note and told me I had to go visit the “French Work Doctor”.